pirafrank/poof/README.md

-  install   Download binary for the platform and install it list      List installed binaries and their versions use       Make an installed version the one to be used by default enable    Persistently add poof’s bin directory to your shell PATH check     Check if poof's bin directory is in the PATH info      Show install and environment information version   Show version information help      Print this message or the help of the given subcommand(s)
+  install   Download binary for the platform and install it list      List installed binaries and their versions use       Make an installed version the one to be used by default update    Update installed binaries to their latest versions enable    Persistently add poof's bin directory to your shell PATH check     Check if poof's bin directory is in the PATH clean     Empty cache directory info      Show install and environment information version   Show version information help      Print this message or the help of the given subcommand(s)